rhopatel/rhopatel.github.io/Projects.md

 - Acheived a final (private score) Levenshtein distance of 12.23 on Kaggle, after training for 30 epochs and employing techniques such as label smoothing, frequency masking, locked dropout, and weight decay

-- Part of the final homework for Introduction to Deep Learning (11-485) @ CMU
+- Part of the final assignment for Introduction to Deep Learning (11-485) @ CMU

 ![LAS_1](/files/LAS_1.png) ![LAS_2](/files/LAS_2.png) ![LAS_3](/files/LAS_3.png)